Snorting Cocaine: Side Effects and Dangers

 As tolerance builds with every line of cocaine snorted, the high decreases and causes the person to need more of the drug to experience the same effects as before.
 This dangerous pattern of use paves the way for a cocaine addiction.

 If you see these signs in yourself or someone you love, help is available.
 With the right rehab treatment, you can overcome cocaine addiction.
-Please call 1-888-744-0789 to speak with an experienced rehab placement specialist.
+Please call 1-888-744-0789 Who Answers? to speak with an experienced rehab placement specialist.

 Treatment for Cocaine Addiction